The intermediate level statistics in dynamically localized chaotic eigenstates

-\be M = \sum_{i,j} H_{i,j}\; A_{i,j}. \ee Here, $A_{i,j}$ is equal to $+1$ if the grid point $(i,j)$ belongs to the chaotic region, and $-1$ if it belongs to the regular region.
-Therefore, due to the normalization of $H_{i,j}$, and in the ideal (semiclassical case) $M$ is either $+1$ or $-1$.
+Next the PHF $H(q,p)$ (\ref{Husfun}) was calculated on the grid points ($400 \times 400$) on one quadrant $(s,p)\in [0,{\cal L}/2] \times [0,1]$ for each eigenstate $j$, then normalized such that the sum over all grid points is equal to one, and the overlap index $M$ was calculated according to the definition \be M = \sum_{i,j} H_{i,j}\; A_{i,j}. \ee Here, $A_{i,j}$ is equal to $+1$ if the grid point $(i,j)$ belongs to the chaotic region, and $-1$ if it belongs to the regular region.
+Therefore, due to the normalization of $H_{i,j}$, and in the ideal (semiclassical) case $M$ is either $+1$ or $-1$.
 In practice, $M$ is not exactly $+1$ or $-1$, but can have a value in between.
 The reasons are two, first the finite discretization of the phase space (the finite size grid), and second, the finite wavelength (not sufficiently small effective Planck constant, for which we can take just $1/k_j$).
 If so, the question is, where to cut the distribution of the $M$-values, at the threshold value $M_t$, such that all states with $M<M_t$ are declared regular and those with $M>M_t$ chaotic.

-There are two natural criteria: {\bf (I)} {\em The classical criterion:} the threshold value $M_t$ is chosen such that we have exactly $\rho_1$ fraction of regular levels and $\rho_2=1-\rho_1$ of chaotic levels. {\bf (II)} {\em The quantum criterion:} we choose $M_t$ such that we get the best possible agreement of the chaotic level spacing distribution with the Brody distribution, which is expected to capture the dynamical localization effects of the chaotic eigenstates.
+We introduce two natural criteria: {\bf (I)} {\em The classical criterion:} the threshold value $M_t$ is chosen such that we have exactly $\rho_1$ fraction of regular levels and $\rho_2=1-\rho_1$ of chaotic levels. {\bf (II)} {\em The quantum criterion:} we choose $M_t$ such that we get the best possible agreement of the chaotic level spacing distribution with the Brody distribution, which is expected to capture the dynamical localization effects of the chaotic eigenstates.